 Lilliput

-I designed this typeface at Type@Cooper Condensed, an intensive postgraduate type design program in taught at Cooper Union.
-Over the course of five weeks, our small cohort studied typeface design, calligraphy, history and theory with leading artists in the field while we each developed an original design from scratch.
+I started drawing this design at Type@Cooper Condensed, an intensive postgraduate program taught at Cooper Union.
+Our small cohort studied type design, calligraphy, history and theory with leading artists in the field: Ewan Clayton, Hannes Famira, Ryan Bugden, Cara Di Edwardo and Sasha Tochilovsky.
+With their guidance, we each developed a unique text typeface over the course of five weeks.

 I focused on these mechanical aspects of legibility to open up the emotional pull of readability: creating an inviting page of text that you want to spend time reading — a fully realized fictional world to escape into.

-I’ve drawn the first draft of extended Latin language support and plan to continue expanding the typeface with italics and a range of weights.
+I’ve drawn the first iteration of extended Latin language support and continue exploration of the designspace, thinking about italics, a range of weights, improved spacing, and kerning.